viamrobotics/docs/docs/ml/upload-model.md

 To add a model that you've trained to the [Viam registry](https://app.viam.com/registry) so that other users can deploy it onto their robots:

 1. On the [**DATA** tab](https://app.viam.com/data/view) in the Viam app, navigate to the **MODELS** subtab.
-   A list of all of your ML models is displayed.
+   You'll see a list of all ML models you have access to.
 2. Open the menu on the right side of an ML model's row.

 {{<imgproc src="/ml/model-list.png" resize="1000x" alt="List of models displayed on MODELS subtab of DATA tab.">}}